CedricDViou/cobalt2-compliance/README.md

 This test measures the speed at which data can be written and read sequentially through the file system, and read from the hard-disk controller directly.

-The test will measure the disk(s) on which the root filesystem (/) is mounted.
+The test will measure the disks mounted as `/dev/sd*`.
+All disks must be individually mounted as such, and be filled for at least 50% with data.

 ## To run: